ch570512/Qlockwork/Readme.txt

 ******************************************************************************

 20210422:
-Finally fixed the watchdog reset in fade transition (Thanks to espuno!).
+Reduced the watchdog resets (Thanks to espuno).

 20210321:
 Fixed openweather bug for more than one weathercondition (Thanks to Manfred).